-The Court may extend the time to file a motion for rehearing in the Supreme Court, if a motion complying with Rule 10.5(b) is filed with the Court no later than 15 days after the last date for filing a motion for rehearing.
+The Court may extend the time to file a motion for rehearing in the Supreme Court, if a motion complying with Rule subdivisions (b) and (c) are deleted.
+See Rule 9.5.
+Other changes are made.

+10.5(b) is filed with the Court no later than 15 days after the last date for filing a motion for rehearing.